 Approved providers delivering STRC services in a home care setting

-If a home care service and a flexible care service through which STRC is provided in a home care setting have the same approved provider, the Commission may conduct the quality review of both services at the same time.
+If a home service and a flexible care service through which STRC is provided in a home care setting have the same approved provider, the Commission may conduct the quality review of both services at the same time.
 The results of the quality review may be applied to both services.

 Further information on the quality review process is available through our Home services page.